Clinical Neuroscience & Research Experience (CNR-X) International

 The Clinical Neuroscience & Research Experience (CNR-X) International is an immersion experience for high achieving high school students from China, many of whom are likely to attend highly competitive U.S. colleges.
 All students who successfully finish the experience will receive a certificate of completion from the Stanford Department of Psychiatry and Behavioral Sciences.
 The curriculum will cover a wide and diverse spectrum of topics in neuroscience, psychiatric disorders, research in psychiatry, psychological and social aspects of behavioral sciences.
 CNR-X also covers topics important to young people, including professional and career opportunities in medicine and science, plus self-care strategies in the transition to adulthood.

 The experience is structured around five key themes of instruction, described below:

-Study various fundamentals and theories of neuroscience and behavioral science, and research in these fields (prerequisite: knowledge of the “Brain Facts Book” from the Society for Neuroscience will be assumed).
+Study various fundamentals and theories of neuroscience and behavioral science, and research in these fields (Knowledge of the “Brain Facts Book” from the Society for Neuroscience will be assumed).